Taoti/taoti-example-wp-ci/web/wp-content/mu-plugins/acf-better-search/readme.txt

 1. Screenshot of the options panel

 == Changelog ==

+= 3.2.0 =
+* Changes in plugin structure
+* New mode to ability using only selected fields for searching
+* Filters to extend plugin capabilities

+= 3.1.3 =
+* Full path for loaded PHP files

 = 3.1.2 =
 * Support for free version of ACF 5